TEAMMATES/teammates/docs/development.md

 There are several files used to configure various aspects of the system.

 **Main**: These vary from developer to developer and are subjected to frequent changes.
-* `build.properties`: Contains the general purpose configuration values to used by the web app.
+* `build.properties`: Contains the general purpose configuration values to be used by the web API.
+* `config.ts`: Contains the general purpose configuration values to be used by the web application.
 * `test.properties`: Contains the configuration values for the test driver.
   * There are two separate `test.properties`; one for component tests and one for E2E tests.
 * `appengine-web.xml`: Contains the configuration for deploying the application on GAE.